by Josiah Olson

 “You will not reproach me, Bur Helin!” said the father.
 “If you will not join us, then you may leave.
 But if you wish to prove yourself a brave man, then I invite you to come with us and do what none have done before, to ally ourselves with these creatures of the heavens be they demons or gods.” he smiled, wavering on shaky legs.
 “If not, you had best remove those flowers from your beard or bring dishonor to yourself and to that dancing girl.”

 Several laughed.
-Fire cursed under his breathe, then spat.
+Fire cursed under his breath, then spat.

 “My pardons father, I will come and see these creatures for myself.
 But I hope I may see what color they bleed before the sun is set.”
 With that, he sat back down, pulling his red cloak higher to hide his face.